 Jerusalem Travel Guide for Visitors with Disabilities: Accessibility Services

-Like many ancient cities, the streets of Jerusalem can be narrow, steep and uneven, making it challenging for people with disabilities to explore its many sites and attractions.
-Nevertheless, the city is making notable developments to become more accessible, and visitors with disabilities can find many resources and services from their expert tour guide to help them make the most of their time in Jerusalem.
+Like many ancient cities, the streets of Jerusalem can be narrow and uneven, making it challenging for people with disabilities to explore its many sites and attractions.
+Nevertheless, the city is making developments to become more accessible, and visitors with disabilities can find services from their tour guide to help them make the most of their time in Jerusalem.
 Your tour specialist is here to uncomplicate your whole Israel experience.
 They will plan an amazing and fully accessible travel itinerary for you and make sure that everything is in place so you can travel worry-free.

 One of the most considerable challenges of navigating the Old City is the rough terrain, which can make walking and wheelchair travel difficult.
 However, there are several options available to visitors that we can help with, such as rented golf carts or mobility scooters to provide a more comfortable and efficient way to see the sights.

 Visitors with disabilities who are searching for information about Jerusalem’s wheelchair access will find that the city is making significant progress in becoming more accessible.
 For example, the Western Wall has undergone renovations to make it more accessible, including the addition of a wheelchair ramp.
-Additionally, many museums and other cultural institutions in the city offer audio guides and other resources to make the exhibits more accessible to people with visual or hearing impairments.
+Additionally, many museums offer audio guides and other resources to make the exhibits more accessible to people with visual or hearing impairments.